-The water supply sectors in the study area consist mainly of bulk industrial, urban, irrigated agriculture as well as some indirect water uses.
-Bulk industrial water use is the most significant use in this strategy area, mainly Mondi and RBM with Tronox and Foskor also being large water users.
+Bulk industrial water use is the most significant use in this strategy area, of which the most significant is Mondi and RBM with Tronox and Foskor also being large water users.
 The main urban centres in the study area are Richards Bay and Empangeni.
 The remaining potable water supply is distributed to the smaller towns and rural areas.
-The total water allocation is 253 million m3/a and the best-estimate water use is 184 million m3/a.
+The total water allocation is 253 million m/a and the best-estimate water use is 184 million m/a.